X-Men Fairy Tales: Description

-This volume re-enacts the old tale of Momotarō.
+This volume re-enacts the tale of Momotarō.
 It sets the X-Men into this story to play out the traditional roles of the characters within the original.
 Within the story, Momotaro has the abilities of the X-Man Cyclops, allowing him to shoot beams from his eyes.
 Because of this ability he remains in seclusion, until a great monk comes to him (symbolism as Professor X came to him during the original X-Men series) and convinces him to use his power for good.
 From this, they go off to defeat a horde of demons.